Photo Source: Anonymous

 |Affinity Bloc:||Arab World|

-Most of the Afghani Tajiks are farmers or herdsmen.
+Today most of Tajik Arabs are farmers like the people around them.
+They have their own mosques, but sometimes they pray with the Tajiks.
+They get along well with the Tajik majority, but they don’t intermarry with them.
+Most of the Tajik Arabs are farmers or herdsmen like the people around them.
 The farmers raise cotton, barley, wheat, and various grains.
 They live in small villages that consist of flat roofed mud or stone houses.
 Some of the villagers follow a semi-nomadic way of life.
 In the winter they remain in the villages, whereas in the summer they take their herds to higher altitudes.
-A few Tajiks live in the major cities and work as merchants or highly skilled craftsmen.
-Since fleeing to Pakistan, some Afghani Tajiks have been forced to work at whatever odd jobs they can find.
+A few Tajik Arabs live in the major cities and work as merchants or highly skilled craftsmen.